kumo203/PdfExtractor/ReadMe.md

 ﻿# PdfExtractor
-This program is used to split a PDF file into multiple PDF files based on the number of pages you want in each file.
+This program is used to extract a page from the PDF file.
 This is useing https://github.com/itext/itext7